 Nature of Organization

 Organizational change management disturbs the exciting equilibrium of the enterprise.

 In other words, the relationship of organizational members with the internal and external environment is disturbed.
 Change compares people to adjust to the requirements of the situation.

 Thus, change brings about a new equilibrium in the organization.

-Sometimes, it changes in one subsystem Triggers of a sequence of changes in other subsystems. this is not as Domino effect for instance creation of the Human Resources Development Department [HRDD] in a company may lead to the creation of new managerial posts and Reallocation of duties in several departments.
+Sometimes, organizational changes in one subsystem trigger a sequence of changes in other subsystems.
+This is not a Domino effect, for instance, the creation of the Human Resources Development Department [HRDD] in a company may lead to the creation of new managerial posts and the reallocation of duties in several departments.